-The Oregon Medical Physics Program admissions application opened September 1, 2017 and closed December 1, 2017.
+The Oregon Medical Physics Program admissions application will open September 1, 2018 and close December 1, 2018.
 See our admission requirements

 In 2006 Oregon State University (OSU) and Oregon Health and Science University (OHSU) came together to create a program called the Oregon Medical Physics Program (OMPP).
 The motivation behind this collaborative degree emerged from a desire to utilize innovative local experts in radiation physics at OSU as well as medical professionals at OHSU.

 The OMPP is the only CAMPEP-accredited program in the Northwest.
 Since being accredited with CAMPEP in 2011, the OMPP program has expanded from radiation oncology physics to include a graduate track in diagnostic imaging physics.
 Also, in an effort to increase the time students spend in a clinical setting, the students now matriculate directly to OHSU; the state's only academic health center.